 I study publishing, writing, and everything in between.
-Altogether, I hold an Associate Degree in Creative Writing from Southern Cross University, a Bachelor of Arts in Psychology from the University of New England, and I’m working on a Graduate Certificate in Publishing at Sydney University at the moment.
+Altogether, I hold an Associate Degree in Creative Writing, a Bachelor of Arts in Psychology, and I’m working on a Graduate Certificate in Publishing at the moment.
 In the past, I’ve worked as a legal secretary, receptionist, and administration officer.
 I have a feeling that after I’ve finished the graduate certificate, I’ll probably enroll in something else.
 I can’t help myself.
 I’m a perpetual student.

 I’m a member of the Fellowship of Australian Writers Sutherland Branch, an associate member of the Institute of Professional Editors (IPEd), and the Australian Romance Readers Association.

 The Australian publishing industry is tiny, but I support, wherever possible, Australian talent to create my books.
 I rely on Australian graphic designers and web designers, the expertise of Australian editors, and Australian printers.
 Of course, I also export my work overseas, so I use IngramSpark to reach my international audience.
 Although I am Australian and I use Australian talent, I write in US English.
 We live in a global community, and I can’t please everyone with spelling and style consistent with each particular culture (including my own), so I adopt US spellings and style as a compromise.